yutailang0119/action-ktlint/README.md

 ## License

-action-textlint is available under the MIT license.
+action-ktlint is available under the MIT license.
 See [the LICENSE file](./LICENSE) for more info.